tecladocode/rest-apis-flask-python/guides/DigitalOcean Tutorial.md

 ![DigitalOcean Access Console](assets/DigitalOcean/access_console.png)

 Once you've created your `Droplet`, you will receive an email containing your login (`root`) and initial password for it.
-Now click the "Access Console" option in the dropdown menu associated with your `Droplet` as shown in above picture.
+Now click the "Access Console" option in the dropdown menu associated with your `Droplet` as shown in above image.

 ### Change your password